-SCP-079 has many abilities it can use to interact with the facility around them.
+SCP-079 has many abilities it can use to interact with the facility around it.
 These abilities are performed by interacting with icons that appear on SCP-079's HUD or via Hotkeys.

-SCP-079 will gain small amounts of EXP from using these abilities but will gain large amounts of EXP if a player dies near a door or elevator that SCP-079 recently interacted with.
 Abilities cost a set amount of Auxiliary Power (AP) to perform.
-Attempting to perform an ability with an insufficient amount of AP will cause a small warning appear in the center of the screen about the lack of AP.
+Attempting to perform an ability with an insufficient amount of AP will cause a small warning to appear in the center of the screen about the lack of AP.
 This warning will also give the amount of time until SCP-079 has enough AP.
-If the required amount of AP to peform an action is greater than the current max SCP-079 can have, a unique warning will pop up saying "HIGHER TIER REQUIRED".
+If the required amount of AP to perform an action is greater than the current max SCP-079 can have, a unique warning will pop up saying "HIGHER TIER REQUIRED".
 Currently, this can not be seen under normal gameplay.

 The upper right corner of SCP-079's screen will display the current abilities SCP-079 can perform.
 The WSAD boxes will always be shown in this corner and will only display what cameras SCP-079 can move to and their AP Cost.
 Other interactions will appear under these boxes when available.